Sanjay Dutt: Rise to prominence (1990–1993)

-His successes continued in the 1990s, with films that like Tejaa (1990), Khatarnaak (1990), Zahreelay, (1990) Thanedaar (1990), Khoon Ka Karz (1991), Yalgaar (1992), Gumrah (1993), Sahibaan (1993) and Aatish: Feel the Fire (1994).
-He went on to star in some of the most era-defining Indian films of the early 1990s such as Sadak (1991), Saajan (1991) and Khalnayak (1993), earning two nominations for the Filmfare Award for Best Actor for the latter two.
+In the early 1990s, Dutt's releases include Tejaa (1990), Khatarnaak (1990), Zahreelay, (1990) Thanedaar (1990), Khoon Ka Karz (1991), Yalgaar (1992), Gumrah (1993), Sahibaan (1993), and Aatish: Feel the Fire (1994).
+He also starred in Sadak (1991), Saajan (1991), and Khalnayak (1993); he received nominations for the Filmfare Award for Best Actor for Saajan and Khalnayak.

-The Hindu wrote that "Dutt's earlier films (like Naam and Sadak) got him a lot of favourable attention", and "Saajan established Dutt as the conventional soft hero."Saajan was the highest-grossing Bollywood film of 1991, and Sadak was the fifth highest grosser of 1991.
-Khalnayak became a blockbuster and was the second-highest grossing film of 1993.
+The Hindu wrote that "Dutt's earlier films (like Naam and Sadak) got him a lot of favourable attention", and "Saajan established Dutt as the conventional soft hero."
+Saajan was the highest-grossing Bollywood film of 1991, and Sadak ranked fifth.
+Khalnayak was the second-highest-grossing film of 1993.
 This was followed by another box office success Gumrah, this was Dutt's second consecutive hit that year.

 Arrest and later career (1993–1998)

-Bombay (now Mumbai) suffered a series of serial bombings in 1993.
-Dutt was among several people associated with Bollywood who were accused of involvement.
-It was alleged that Dutt accepted delivery of weapons at his house from Abu Salem and co-accused Riyaz Siddiqui, who had also been implicated in relation to the Mumbai blasts.
-It was claimed that the weapons formed a part of a large consignment of arms connected to the terrorists.
-Dutt, however, in his confession stated that he took only one Type-56 from the producers of his movie Sanam, for his own family protection.
-It has also been reported that Sanjay Dutt's father Sunil Dutt's political rivalry caused Sanjay Dutt's conviction.
-Dutt's first film after his 1993 arrest was Daud (1997).
-It did average business at the box office despite getting a lot of publicity.
-This was followed by Dushman (1998) which did well financially.
+In March 1993, Bombay (now Mumbai) experienced a series of bombings later attributed to organised crime and terrorist networks.
+Dutt was among several Bollywood figures charged in connection with the case; prosecutors alleged that Dutt received weapons at his residence from Abu Salem and co-accused Riyaz Siddiqui as part of a consignment linked to those involved in the bombings.
+In his confession, Dutt stated that he had obtained a single Type-56 rifle from the producers of the movie Sanam, for family protection.
+Reports suggest that his father Sunil Dutt's political activity influenced how the case proceeded.

+Dutt's first film after his 1993 arrest was Daud (1997); trade sources describe its box-office results as average.
+He followed this with Dushman (1998) which performed well commercially.